troycox/bigcommerce-api-docs/data_formats.md

 ## Overview
-The BigCommerce API can both accept requests and respond in JSON or XML.
+The Bigcommerce API can both accept requests and respond in JSON or XML.
 Requests should be encoded using the UTF-8 character set.
 Other character sets may have unpredictable results.

 ## Request Content Type
 When performing a request that contains a body (eg. POST or PUT), the type of content you are sending needs to be specified in the Content-Type header.
 The values for this header are specified in the data types below.
 For example, to send an xml body, the header would be: <code>Content-Type: application/xml</code>